 Where he got into a fight over a Cajun Queen.

-And a crash and a blow from a huge right hand,
+And a crashing blow from a huge right hand,

-sent a Lousiana fella to the promise land.
+sent a Lousiana fella to the promised land.

 Big bad John

 Then came the day at the bottom of the mine,

 when a timber cracked and men started crying.

 and everybody thought they had breathed their last ‘cept John.

 Through the dust and the smoke of this man made hell,

 walked a giant of a man that the minors knew well.